Reflecting on the support we receive

 After you try the Acknowledgements List exercise, consider sending out a few quick thank you messages.
 By sharing your gratitude, you’ll likely make someone’s day!
 By the way, I encourage you not to overthink this–a super short message sent is far better than the perfectly-worded Thank You Note never sent.

-Thank you to everyone who helped me in ways small and large in 2016.
+Thank you to everyone who helped me in ways small and large over the years.
 You made a huge difference in my life, and for that, I’m forever grateful.
 I look forward to paying this forward!

-I wish you the best with the start to 2017!
-While I’m a big fan of setting and pursuing goals anytime of the year, if you have new goals right now in January, remember the huge value in making them public.
+I wish you the best!
+I’m a big fan of setting and pursuing goals anytime of the year, so if you have new goals right now, remember the huge value in making them public.